djndl1/CSNotes/java/java_collections.md

 ### Hash Sets

-In Java, hash tables are implemented as arrays of linked lists (called _buckets_).
 As of Java 8, the buckets change from linked lists into balanced binary trees when they get full.
-To find the place of an object in the table, compute its hash code and reduce it modulo the total number of buckets.
-The resulting number is the index of the bucket that holds the element.
 The standard library uses bucket counts that are powers of 2 (any value supplied is automatically rounded), with a default of 16.

 If the hash table gets too full, it needs to be rehashed.
 A table with more buckets is created, all elements are inserted into the new table and the original table is discarded.
 The _load factor_ (default 75% and rehashed to twice the original size) determines when a hash table is rehashed.